pHarith/CaShTracK/README.md

 * Interest Calculator
 * CSV export

-Presentation of the web app can be found here:
+Presentation of the web app can be found here: https://youtu.be/5_oMpPLyXYU

-Here is the link to the web application:

 For more info regarding CS50x, please check out the course website with this link: https://cs50.harvard.edu/x/2020/.
 Thank you CS50 for this amazing journey.